 I would also say it's too much.
 People tend to pay us to save them time, energy, and money.

 Thank you, Sarah.
-Your no nonsense, honest and thoughtful approach is what the world the Substack World (and the rest of it as well) needs.
+Your no-nonsense, honest, and thoughtful approach is what the Substack World (and the rest of it as well) needs.
 I haven’t been writing/tending my space.
-And when I see a Stripe payout I feel a twinge of guilt.
+And when I see a Stripe payout, I feel a twinge of guilt.
 As I work to manage my personal issues, it’s your professional writing guidance I will continue to rely on.
 Brava, Sarah, brava.
 Never stop Substacking!

 Love this, Sarah -- thank you!
 Question: For targeted discounts, once you apply that filter, how do you actually create a targeted discount?